Latifatoseni/Construction-Material-Calculator/README.md

 ## Key Findings
 They Include:
-* **1. Scale Discrepancies Across Project Types**: Surface areas ranged from 36.0 m² (Small Office Building) to 400.0 m² (Industrial Warehouse), creating an eleven-fold difference in resource demand across projects.
+* **Scale Discrepancies Across Project Types**: Surface areas ranged from 36.0 m² (Small Office Building) to 400.0 m² (Industrial Warehouse), creating an eleven-fold difference in resource demand across projects.

-* **2. Heavy Resource Concentration in Industrial Builds**: The Industrial Warehouse accounted for 4,200 blocks (nearly 40% of the entire 10,510 block portfolio demand) and ₦4,872,000 in material costs, making it the primary driver of procurement expenditure.
+* **Heavy Resource Concentration in Industrial Builds**: The Industrial Warehouse accounted for 4,200 blocks (nearly 40% of the entire 10,510 block portfolio demand) and ₦4,872,000 in material costs, making it the primary driver of procurement expenditure.

-* **3. Procurement Urgency Allocation**: Only the Industrial Warehouse triggered the Urgent priority status (Wall Area > 100 m² and Cost > ₦3,000,000), signaling the immediate need for a dedicated material procurement pipeline, whereas three projects required scheduled procurement planning and two operated on baseline tracking.
+* **Procurement Urgency Allocation**: Only the Industrial Warehouse triggered the Urgent priority status (Wall Area > 100 m² and Cost > ₦3,000,000), signaling the immediate need for a dedicated material procurement pipeline, whereas three projects required scheduled procurement planning and two operated on baseline tracking.

 ## Key Learnings
 They include: